contractautomataproject/tictactoe/README.md

 The synthesised strategy is <em>most permissive</em>: all plays in which the computer ties or wins are in the strategy.
 To keep this example as simple as possible, no optimization is performed to reduce the state-space.
-In particular, there are 5478 total reachable configurations of the game, of which 3878 are in the strategy of player X and 2094 in the strategy of player O.
+In particular, there are 3878 reachable configurations in the strategy of player X and 2094 in the strategy of player O.

 ### Getting started